-While remainers have no direct immediate outlet in England, and so will likely fracture into different directions, in Scotland there is a clear path back to the EU – Scottish independence.
+While remainers have no direct immediate outlet in England, and so will likely fracture in different directions, in Scotland there is a clear path back to the EU – Scottish independence.

 Both Scottish independence and remain are largely internationalist and supported by people who believe in what broadly gets labelled “progressive politics”.
 So this is a natural fit.

 But while the SNP will play to that alignment, other parties seeking to support the Union must surely play to the Remain desire to be part of something bigger than one country – in this case, the Union.

 The Case for the Union

 All too often, perhaps because other parties than the SNP are led from Westminster, the case for the Union is not well made.
 That may change in the next five years.

 Greater recognition that this is a Scot v Scot debate, not an English one, may help.
 Scots in favour of the Union know better than the English that the present case is losing.
 Independence has, after all, gone from a punchline to a serious prospect in just half a lifetime.